 Hurdles remain in the palm industry.
 Use of certified sustainable trade mechanisms, such as GreenPalm certificates, may be necessary in smaller operations.
-But our objective is clear: General Mills will source 100 percent of our palm oil from responsible and sustainable sources by 2015.
+But our objective is clear: General Mills has sourced 100 percent of our palm oil from responsible and sustainable sources since 2016.

 High conservation value (HCV) areas contain items of biological, social or cultural value that are important to conserve, including rare, threatened and endangered species and their habitat.
 Please visit the HCV Network website for more information.

 High carbon stock (HCS) forests: while the HCS methodology is being refined, General Mills will take a precautionary approach to excluding any planting on high carbon stock areas from our supply chains.
 An initial HCS framework and identification tool has been developed by Golden Agri-Resources and SMART, in collaboration with Greenpeace and TFT, and is currently being tested and refined.